Schmelzberry/Capstone/README.md

 #### 4-5pm

 * 4:40: Still working on Blazor application but really like the idea of using C# and Blazor as opposed to React after spending the afternoon researching.
 I feel like next week I will be ready to start coding if I can definitively decide on the technology I want to use.

+### Friday, 12/08

+8:30: Work on research proposal log, committing to React